 Lack of Operating History.
 The Partnership and the General Partner are newly established entities and have no previous operating or investment history.
 The Partnership will, prior to the Closing Date, have only nominal assets and the General Partner will at all material times thereafter only have nominal assets.
-Prospective Subscribers who are not willing to rely on the business judgment of the General Partner should not subscribe for Units.
+Prospective Subscribers who are not willing to rely on the business judgment of the General Partner should not subscribe for Oil & Gas Royalty Income Class Units.

 Financial Resources of the General Partner.
-The General Partner has unlimited liability for the obligations of the Partnership and has agreed to indemnify the Limited Partners against losses, costs or damages suffered if the Limited Partners' liabilities are not limited as provided herein, provided that such loss of liability was caused by an act or omission of the General Partner or by the negligence or wilful misconduct in the performance of, or wilful disregard or breach of, the obligations or duties of the General Partner under the Partnership Agreement.
-However, such indemnity will apply only with respect to losses in excess of the agreed capital contribution of the Limited Partner and the amount of this protection is limited by the extent of the net assets of the General Partner and such assets will not be sufficient to fully cover any actual loss.
+The General Partner has unlimited liability for the obligations of the Partnership and has agreed to indemnify the Oil & Gas Royalty Income Class Limited Partners' against losses, costs or damages suffered if the Oil & Gas Royalty Income Class Limited Partners' liabilities are not limited as provided herein, provided that such loss of liability was caused by an act or omission of the General Partner or by the negligence or wilful misconduct in the performance of, or wilful disregard or breach of, the obligations or duties of the General Partner under the Partnership Agreement.
+However, such indemnity will apply only with respect to losses in excess of the agreed capital contribution of the Oil & Gas Royalty Income Class Limited Partner and the amount of this protection is limited by the extent of the net assets of the General Partner and such assets will not be sufficient to fully cover any actual loss.
 The General Partner is expected to have only nominal assets and, therefore, the indemnity of the General Partner will have nominal value.
-Limited Partners also will not be able to rely upon the General Partner to provide any additional capital or loans to the Partnership in the event of any contingency.
+Oil & Gas Royalty Income Class Limited Partners also will not be able to rely upon the General Partner to provide any additional capital or loans to the Partnership in the event of any contingency.

 Financial Resources of the Partnership.
-The only sources of cash to pay the Partnership's current and future expenses, liabilities and commitments, including reimbursement of operating and administrative costs incurred by the General Partner and the General Partner's Share, will be the Operating Reserve and revenues from Investments.
-Accordingly, if the Operating Reserve and operating income has been expended, payment of operating and administrative costs and the General Partner's Share will diminish the Partnership's assets.
+The only sources of cash to pay the Oil & Gas Royalty Income Class' share of the Partnership's current and future expenses, liabilities and commitments, including reimbursement of operating and administrative costs incurred by the General Partner and the General Partner's Share, will be the Operating Reserve and revenues from Investments.
+Accordingly, if the Operating Reserve and operating income has been expended, payment of operating and administrative costs and the General Partner's Share will diminish the assets attributable to the Oil & Gas Royalty Income Class.

 Conflicts of Interest.
-The Promoters, the General Partner, certain of their affiliates, certain limited partnerships whose general partner is or will be a subsidiary of the Promoters, and the directors and officers of the Promoters and the General Partner, are and/or may in the future be actively engaged in a wide range of investment and management activities, some of which are or will be similar to and in competition with the business of the Partnership and the General Partner, including acting in the future as directors and officers of the general partners of other issuers engaged in the same business as the Partnership.
+The Promoter, the General Partner, certain of their affiliates, certain limited partnerships whose general partner is or will be a subsidiary of the Promoter or its affiliates, and the directors and officers of the Promoter and the General Partner, are and/or may in the future be actively engaged in a wide range of investment and management activities, some of which are or will be similar to and in competition with the business of the Partnership and the General Partner, including acting in the future as directors and officers of the general partners of other issuers engaged in the same business as the Partnership.
 See "Conflicts of Interest".
-Accordingly, conflicts of interest may arise between Limited Partners and the directors, shareholders, officers, employees and any affiliates of the General Partner and the Promoters.
+Accordingly, conflicts of interest may arise between Oil & Gas Royalty Income Class Limited Partners and the directors, shareholders, officers, employees and any affiliates of the General Partner and the Promoter.

-There are no assurances that conflicts of interest will not arise which cannot be resolved in a manner most favourable to Limited Partners.
-Persons considering a purchase of Units pursuant to this Offering must rely on the judgment and good faith of the shareholders, directors, officers and employees of the General Partner and the Promoters in resolving such conflicts of interest as may arise.
+There are no assurances that conflicts of interest will not arise which cannot be resolved in a manner most favourable to Oil & Gas Royalty Income Class Limited Partners.
+Persons considering a purchase of Oil & Gas Royalty Income Class Units pursuant to this Offering must rely on the judgment and good faith of the shareholders, directors, officers and employees of the General Partner and the Promoter in resolving such conflicts of interest as may arise.